rveciana/BasemapTutorial/docs/projections.rst

 The map has now an equidistant projection centered at longitude = 10 and laitude = 50, which is over Europe.
 Some projections require more parameters, described in `each projection page at the manual <http://matplotlib.org/basemap/users/mapsetup.html>`_.

+The Basemap object has the field *proj4string* that has the string to be used with `proj4 <http://trac.osgeo.org/proj/>`_ for calculating the projection parameters without using Basemap.

 .. _epsg:

 Using epsg to set the projection